rrovetto/Ontology-Development-Guidelines/Intended Meaning/README.md

 ## The Intended Meaning of your ontology constructs and terminology

 This section describes the importance of understanding and asserting the intended meaning or purpose of the ontolog constructs (classes, relations, etc.), and any associated label (terms) assigned to each construct.

-An example of an ontology construct is an OWL Class, or OWL Data Property.
+NOTE: An example of an ontology construct is an OWL Class, or OWL Data Property.
 _Ontology Construct / Symbol-structure_ = the class, relation, individual, etc. being created in an ontology file, i.e., the computational structure being created.
 _Label / Term_ = the (alpha)numeric string--often a natural language lexical term--assigned to an ontology construct.